microsoft/CADFusion/README.md

 In our work we shuffle the dataset per x epochs.
 To train model with this implementation, inspect and modify `scripts/train_with_shuffling.sh`.

-## Visual Learning
+### Alternate Training between Sequential Learning and Visual Feedback
 We provide a script for executing our alternate training round.
 See `scripts/alternate_VF.sh`.
 ```
 ./scripts/alternate_VF.sh  # change the value of base_name in the script as instructed
 ```
 We also provide a script for training on multiple gpus for saving time: `scripts/alternate_VF.sh`.
 In our setting, we use 4 GPUs for training.
 You can change the script to use more GPUs if you have them available.

-For an individual round of visual learning, run
+If you only want to conduct a single round of visual learning, run
 ```
 python src/train/dpo.py --run-name <dpo_run_name> --pretrained-path <pretrained_model_path> --data-path <dpo_data_Path> --output-path <model_saving_path>
 ```